 The second portion of the Connecticut Bar Exam is the Multistate Performance Test, or the MPT.
 Two 90-minute items are administered, each of which challenge examinees to separate relevant from irrelevant facts and communicate complex legal concepts effectively.
 The MPT is designed to test students' ability to use fundamental lawyering skills in a realistic situation.

-The first portion of the Connecticut Bar Exam is the Multistate Bar Examination, or the MBE.
+The third and final portion of the Connecticut Bar Exam is the Multistate Bar Examination, or the MBE.
 The MBE is administered twice annually; once on the last Wednesday in February and again on the last Wednesday in July.

-AdaptiBar prepares students for the MBE portion of the Connecticut bar examination.
+AdaptiBar prepares students for the MBE portion of the Connecticut Bar Examination.
 The MBE occurs on one day, which is divided into two, three-hour parts, each consisting of 100 questions.
 When answering MBE questions, students apply fundamental legal principles instead of local case or statutory law.
-During the MBE, students analyze fact situations or act as advocates.
+During the MBE, students analyze fact situations and apply black letter law.
 Students choose only one correct answer - the best answer - from the four available choices.

 Interested in Connecticut Bar Exam pass rates?
 We've collected the Connecticut Bar Exam statistics dating back to 2002: Connecticut Bar Exam Results